TGlenn13/Loop-Knight/README.md

 to add random generation to the environments such as random obstacles.

 Phase 1
-[ ] The Knight exists in the world as a placeholder emoji
+[X] The Knight exists in the world as a placeholder emoji

-[ ] The Knight can move in all directions (wasd: up, left, down, right)
+[X] The Knight can move in all directions (wasd: up, left, down, right)

 [ ] The player can press a key (probably space) to make a sword appear and disappear in front of them (attack)

-[ ] The boundaries of the screen prevent the knight from leaving
+[X] The boundaries of the screen prevent the knight from leaving

-[ ] The player has a healthbar of 5 hearts
+[X] The monsters spawn in at random rates until the first wave reaches the max capacity

 Phase 2
-[ ] The monsters spawn in at random rates until the first wave reaches the max capacity
+[ ] The player has a healthbar of 5 hearts

 [ ] The player can interact with the monsters by attacking which makes them vanish when collided with a weapon